msteveb/tmake/README.md

 The built-in scanner:

-* Uses a regex to scan for dependencies of the form #include ...
+* Uses a regex to scan for dependencies of the form #include <abc.h> or #include "abc.h"
 * Ignores conditional compilation (#ifdef, etc.)
   * And thus is conservative in that it make create an unnecessary dependency (but not the reverse)
 * Is recursive, so that in the example above, a.o depends upon both a.h and b.h
 * Knows if a dependency is:
   * a target, and thus must be generated before being scanned recursively